manuelserpa/teststtststststst/Cmf.Custom.Help/src/packages/cmf.docs.area.cmf.custom.help/assets/techspec/connectiot/iotequipmenttypes/mechatronicmws200/mechatronicmws200-features.md

 Upon receiving the Process Started equivalent event, update Material Data on persistence and then update it on MES.

+If the SorterJob is of type MapCarrier or Compose the container will also be cleared on MES, so it can later be recreated.

 ### Assumptions
 Material must have been tracked in previously, and have defined the CustomMaterialStateModel as main state.